Wernicke-Korsakoff Syndrome Lawyer

 Is There Treatment for Wernicke-Korsokoff Syndrome and Wernicke’s Encephalopathy?

-If the thiamine deficiency it caught soon enough, a B1 injection can reverse all early-onset symptoms.
-However, if it goes untreated too long the symptoms can become permanent.
+If the thiamine deficiency is caught soon enough, a B1 injection can reverse all early-onset symptoms.
+However, if it goes untreated for too long the symptoms can become permanent.
 Balancing the patient’s vitamin B1 can prevent further damage or death, but the patient will likely require a long-term life care plan.
 Persons suffering from Wernicke-Korsokoff Syndrome or Wernicke’s Encephalopathy should consult a qualified medical professional to explore treatment options.

 What is the Wernickes Area?